cwendel16834/database/readme.txt

 ========================================================================================

 Record::Record();
-Description: Creates a new record with no entries
+Description: Creates a new record with no attributes

 Parameters: none
 _______________________________________________________________________________________
-Record::Record(int numEntries);
+Record::Record(int numAttributes);
-Description: Creates a new record with space allocated for the number of entries specified in numEntries
+Description: Creates a new record with space allocated for the number of attributes specified in numAttributes

 Parameters:
-numEntries: The number of entries in this record
+numAttributes: The number of attributes in this record
 _______________________________________________________________________________________

 Record::~Record();